Pool and Lane Objects

 All identifier values for all nodes in the Process model must be unique.

-Follow these steps to edit the identifier value for a Lane element:
+Follow these steps to edit the identifier value for a Lane object:

-1. Select the Lane element from the Process model in which to edit its identifier value.
+1. Select the Lane object from the Process model in which to edit its identifier value.

 2. Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 3. Expand the Advanced panel if it is not presently expanded.
 The Node Identifier setting displays.
 This is a required setting.

-4. In the Node Identifier setting, edit the Lane element's identifier to a unique value from all nodes in the Process model and then press Enter.
+4. In the Node Identifier setting, edit the Lane object's identifier to a unique value from all nodes in the Process model and then press Enter.